kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

   **3- Non-NSX Managed workloads on traditional VLAN based network:**
     NSX Gateway Firewall can provide the Inter VLAN routing and Firewalling.
-The Service Interface on NSX Gateway is used as a gateway & firewall for all non-NSX managed VLAN workloads.
+The Service Interface on NSX Tier-1 Gateway or External Interface on Tier-0 Gateway is used as a gateway & firewall for all non-NSX managed VLAN workloads.

   **4- NSX managed Overlay workload bridged to Non-NSX managed VLAN:**
     This is the bridge scenario where an Overlay network is extended at